You can book 2 man weeks to the Rack

 I think the whole job was a fiasco from

 beginning to end and the rack part was no different.

-Because the business was quite busy
+Because our branch of the business was

-a manager who also had a background in mechanical engineering.
+under a manager who also had a background in mechanical engineering.

 The latter chap could neither design